nicklasbekkevold/website/src/data/blog/health-data-conference-2025.md

 ### The last day

 A mix of interesting talks on "what should hospitals do less of" initiated the final day of the conference.
 Among them was a lecture by my brialliant colleuge [Solvei Hofvind](https://www.fhi.no/om/organisasjon/mammografi/solveig-sand-hanssen-hofvind/) on the use of AI in radiology for breast cancer screening.
-This was pherhaps my favourite, as she was able to convey so much wisdom, in such a short time and brought us into "her world"
+This was perhaps my favorite, as she was able to convey so much wisdom, in such a short time and brought us into "her world"

 After one hour of listening, we got the chance to move around and study the posters.
-This opened up for spontaneous professional dicussions and networking, which was appreciated.
+This opened up for spontaneous professional discussions and networking, which was appreciated.
 More of this!

 I wasn't able to split myself into three and attend all parallel sessions after the poster walk & talk, so I decided on session 2, as it was closest to what I work with at the Norwegian cancer registry.

-The conference's final sessions made us raise our gaze again by comparing Norway to other countries with regards to cost of care, diabetes type 1, and prostetics.
+The conference's final sessions made us raise our gaze again by comparing Norway to other countries with regards to cost of care, diabetes type 1, and prosthetics.

 ## Summary

-All in all, this was a very positive and transformative experience for me, and I could pleased take the train over the mountains to Oslo with my checklist completly crossed off:
+All in all, this was a very positive and transformative experience for me, and I could pleased take the train over the mountains to Oslo with my checklist completely crossed off:

 - [x] Meet new people
 - [x] Learn something new